 The Preset Selector

-The preset selector is a regular selector that can be clicked to display a list of all known presets for this plugin.
-This will include presets that you have created yourself, and for some plugin formats, presets that come with the plugin itself.
+The preset selector (1) is a regular selector that can be clicked to display a list of all known presets for this plugin.
+This will include presets that have been created by the user, and for some plugin formats, presets that come with the plugin itself.

-Click on the preset selector to pop up a menu showing the names of all available presets.
-Click on the name of the preset you wish to load.
-The preset will be loaded—you may see various controls in the plugin editor change to reflect the new value of some or all parameters.
+Clicking on the preset selector pops up a menu showing the names of all available presets.
+Clicking on the name of a preset loads it, and various controls in the plugin editor change to reflect the new value of some or all parameters.

-To save the current plugin settings as a new preset, click on the Add button at the top of the window.
-A dialog will appear to ask for the name of the preset.
+Saving the current plugin settings as a new preset is done by clicking on the Add button (2) at the top of the window.
+A dialog will appear asking for a name for the preset.

-If you wish to modify the settings in an existing preset, first use the preset selector to load the preset, then adjust the settings as you wish.
-When done, click the Save button and the new values will be stored, overwriting the previous version of this preset.
+To modify the settings in an existing preset, the preset selector must be used to load the preset, then, when the settings have been adjusted, the Save button (3) clicked.
+The new values will be stored, overwriting the previous version of this preset.

 Deleting a preset